Running Tally and Needs List

 In a normal one of these years, I might miss one or two of these birds.
 I'd really like to close out the 2s this time!
 That would make 153 birds, together with the code 1 birds.
 150 for a year is the goal in this decades-long project that is taking me to every county in the state!
 So, there's some optimism here.

-Code 3 birds (62 species)
+Code 3 birds (16 of 62 species)

 As noted above - hard to find.